Senate passes first government funding package to avoid shutdown

 Washington — The Senate passed a six-bill package to fund parts of the federal government through September, narrowly avoiding a partial shutdown.

 The upper chamber voted 75 to 22, sending the bill to President Biden's desk before a midnight deadline.
-Mr. Biden was expected to sign the bill Saturday.
+Mr. Biden signed the bill into law Saturday.

 Republicans' demands for amendment votes on immigration-related and other measures slowed its passage and threatened to push the final vote to Saturday, after funding lapsed.